-If you don’t have time to do it yourself or you just need some expert guidance, hiring an accountant to handle your business’s financials could be a smart move.
+If you don’t have time to do it yourself or you just need some expert guidance, hiring an accountant for small business to handle your business’s financials could be a smart move.
 Finding the right person for the job is critical, of course, so when you’re vetting prospects, here are four key questions you must ask.

 1. What Experience Do You Have Working With Small Businesses in My Industry?

 Small business accounting has its own unique complexities, so it’s a good idea to choose a professional who specializes in working with smaller clients.
 Someone who deals exclusively with small businesses is typically knowledgeable about state and federal tax provisions, as well as other issues that can crop up.

 Also, find out if they have experience working with businesses that are structured like yours.
 If you operate as a sole proprietorship, your tax filing is going to look different from a partnership or corporation.

 In addition, some accountants focus on a particular industry, which could be helpful.
 For instance, the kinds of things you can write off may vary drastically based on your business’s niche.

 2. What Type of Accountant Are You, and What Services Do You Offer?